powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 CGMES identifiers and IIDM identifiers.
 It can be:
 - `identity`: CGMES IDs are the same as IIDM IDs
-- `cgmes`: if CGMES IDs have associated IIDM IDs in a mapping file, IIDM ID is applied (CGMES ID is an alias). if CGMES IDs do not have associated IIDM IDs in a mapping file but are not compliant with CGMES requirements and correspond to an IIDM `Identifiable`, a new CGMES ID is created as an alias.
+- `cgmes`: if IIDM IDs are not compliant with CGMES requirements and correspond to an IIDM `Identifiable`, a new CGMES ID is created as an alias.
-- `cgmes-fix-all-invalid-ids`: if CGMES IDs have associated IIDM IDs in a mapping file, IIDM ID is applied (CGMES ID is an alias). if CGMES IDs do not have associated IIDM IDs in a mapping file but are not compliant with CGMES requirements, a new CGMES ID is created as an alias.
+- `cgmes-fix-all-invalid-ids`: if IIDM IDs are not compliant with CGMES requirements, a new CGMES ID is created as an alias.
   Its default value is `identity`.

 **iidm.import.cgmes.post-processors**